Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

 Consider first the first-order asymptotic criterion: Find a multihypothesis test $\delta_*(\alphab)=(d_*(\alphab),T_*(\alphab))$ such that

-Using Wald's likelihood ratio identity, it is easily shown that $\alpha_{ij}(\delta_*) \le \exp(-a_{ij})$ for $i,j = 0,1,\dots,N$, $i \neq j$, so selecting $a_{ji} = |\log \alpha_{ji}|$ implies $\delta_* \in \class(\alphab)$.
+Using Wald's likelihood ratio identity, it is easily shown that $\alpha_{ij}(\delta_*) \le \exp(-a_{ij})$ for $i,j = 1,\dots,N$, $i \neq j$, so selecting $a_{ji} = |\log \alpha_{ji}|$ implies $\delta_* \in \class(\alphab)$.
 These inequalities are similar to Wald's in the binary hypothesis case and are very imprecise.
 Using Wald's approach it is rather easy to prove that the MSPRT with boundaries $a_{ji} = |\log \alpha_{ji}|$ is first-order asymptotically optimal, minimizing expected sample sizes as long as the Kullback-Leibler information numbers $I_{ij}=\Eb_i [\lambda_{ij}(1)]$ are positive and finite; see \citet[][Section 4.3.1]{TNB_book2014}.

-In his ingenious paper, \cite{Lorden-AS77} substantially improved this result showing that with a sophisticated design that includes accurate estimation of thresholds accounting for overshoots, the MSPRT is nearly optimal in the third-order sense, i.e., it minimizes expected sample sizes for all hypotheses up to an additive disappearing term, as stated in \eqref{TOasymptOpt}.
-This result holds only for i.i.d.\ models with the finite second moments for the log-likelihood ratios, $\Eb_i[\lambda_{ij}(1)^2] < \infty$, $i,j=0,1,\dots,N$.
+In his ingenious paper, \citet{Lorden-AS77} substantially improved this result showing that with a sophisticated design that includes accurate estimation of thresholds accounting for overshoots, the MSPRT is nearly optimal in the third-order sense~\eqref{TOasymptOpt}.

 Specifically, assume the second-moment condition

 and define the numbers